 Benefits of Bentonite Clay For Teeth Whitening and Gums

-Bentonite clay helps to remineralise teeth.
+Bentonite clay helps to remineralize teeth.
 This means that it helps to rebuild the enamel on your teeth.
 Enamel is what protects your teeth from decay and damage.
 Bentonite clay contains minerals like calcium and magnesium that help to rebuild the enamel on your teeth.

 The characteristic minerals in bentonite clay are mainly fine crystalline that gently scrubs the enamel without being too abrasive.
 Through this process, it polishes teeth giving it that whitened look.

 For years hubby and I used a great toothpaste made by Neways.
-This was a toothpaste that once you tried it, ruined you forever!… What I mean is it changed your understanding about how clean teeth really felt.
+This was a toothpaste that once you tried it, ruined you forever!… What I mean is it changed your understanding of how clean teeth really felt.
 Toothpaste this good raises your expectations about what toothpaste should do, and you don’t ever want to go back to the junk they sell in the supermarkets!
 The Neways toothpaste made my teeth feel like glass and it just got a much better result than any other toothpaste I’d ever used before.
 Plus it was made from safer ingredients:

 - No fluoride